Pejman Montazeri: Return to Esteghlal

-On 14 June, Montazeri Return to Esteghlal after a mutual decision not to renew his contract with Al Ahli.
+On 14 June 2017, Montazeri returned to Esteghlal after a mutual decision not to renew his contract with Al Ahli.
 He was given the number 33 shirt, the same number he wore for Esteghlal during his first spell.

 International career

 Pejman Montazeri was a member of Iran U-23, participating in the 2006 Asian Games.
-On 5 October 2011, he made his debut for the senior side against Palestine which he managed to score as Iran beat their opponent 7–0.
-He was named Man of the match later.
+On 5 October 2011, he made his debut for the senior side against Palestine, where he scored as Iran beat their opponent 7–0.
+He was named Man of the Match.
 He was called to the national team for World Cup 2014 qualification, 2015 AFC Asian Cup qualification and 2012 WAFF Championship by coach Carlos Queiroz.
 On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
 He played full 90 minutes in all three matches for Team Melli, where Iran eliminated in the group stage.
 However, he missed 2015 AFC Asian Cup due to injury.
-He was also called up to play in the 2018 FIFA World Cup qualification and made a strong partnership with Morteza Pouraliganji and Jalal Hosseini as Iran qualified for the 2018 FIFA World Cup without conceding a single goal.
+He was also called up to play in the 2018 FIFA World Cup qualification and made a strong partnership with Morteza Pouraliganji and Jalal Hosseini as Iran qualified for the 2018 FIFA World Cup without conceding a goal.
 In May 2018 he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.